 Typically, Producers Direct's Board of Trustees meet at least quarterly, with the CEO reporting to the Trustees on activities undertaken in managing Producers Direct and providing updated financial reports that explain Producers Direct's financial position.
-During 2021, while meetings continued to be convened virtually, the Board met monthly by teleconference.
-A total of 12 Board teleconferences were convened and update reports provided.
+During 2022, a total of 7 Board teleconferences were convened and update reports provided.

-Typically, Producers Direct also has a Board sub-committee established to oversee Producers Direct Procurement processes, composed of two staff and one trustee representative.
-However, during 2020 and 2021, Trustees recognised the need for extremely careful cash management, with all procurement matters being reviewed by the Board overall as part of monthly cash flow and expenditure reporting presented by the Management team.
-In previous years, a Board sub-committee has also been in-place for oversight of matters concerning Producers Direct's shareholding in Wefarm.
-However, during 2020 and 2021, all matters pertaining to Wefarm investment were managed during the main Board meetings.
-During 2021, Lebi Hudson served as the Producers Direct Chair - with the exception of the period March -October 2021, where Lebi Hudson requested personal time away from the Board, and Christele Delbe (Vice Chair) stepped in to serve as interim Acting Chair.
-Lebi Hudson resumed his role as Chair from October 2021, with Christele Delbe resuming responsibilities as Vice Chair.
+Producers Direct has a Board sub-committee established to support Procurement processes, composed of two staff and one trustee representative.
+During 2022, the Procurement Committee met 4 times.
+In previous years, a Board sub-committee has also been in-place to oversee matters concerning Producers Direct's shareholding in Wefarm.
+However, from 2020 - 2022, all matters pertaining to Wefarm were managed during the main Board meetings.
+During 2022, Lebi Hudson served as the Producers Direct Chair, with Christèle Delbe serving as Vice Chair.
 No further specific responsibilities have been appointed to each trustee.

-Penny Newman submitted her resignation from the Producers Direct Board at the end of 2021, having completed two 3-year terms as a Trustee.
-During 2021, a process to identify and recruit new Producers Direct Trustees was undertaken, with the goal of new Trustees joining the Board in 2022.
-New Producer Trustee candidates from Latin America were identified through a series of consultations with Producers Direct's producer partners across the region.
-Other Trustees not representing producers were identified on the basis of Producers Direct's current Board first identifying the skills and capacities required from new Trustees, and subsequently undertaking a selection process involving candidate interviews with Producers Direct's current Chair, Vice Chair and CEO.
+During 2021, a process to identify and recruit new Producers Direct Trustees was undertaken.
+From January 2022, five new Trustees candidates joined Board meetings as invited guests.
+Two new Producer Trustee candidates from Latin America were identified, as a result of consultations undertaken in 2021 with Producers Direct's producer partners across the region.
+Other Trustee candidates not representing producers were identified on the basis of Producers Direct's current Board first identifying the skills and capacities required from new Trustees, and subsequently undertaking a selection process involving candidate interviews with Producers Direct's current Chair, Vice Chair and CEO.
+Board succession planning continued during 2022.
+Consequently, one additional Trustee candidate was identified and invited to join as an invited guest during Board meetings from September 2022.

 Financial controls are determined by Producers Direct's financial procedures and procurement policies, which outline the level of authority of Producers Direct Trustees and the Producers Direct CEO over Producers Direct's financial procedures.
 Conflicts of Interest are managed in accordance with the Producers Direct's Articles of Association and Producers Direct's Conflict of Interest Policy.
-A Register of Trustees' and Senior Team member's Interests has been established and is updated annually.
+A Register of Trustees' and Senior Team members' Interests has been established and is updated annually.